darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 the metrics available.
 It also has an associated color (low value is green, high value is red).
 I have set the high value limit to 40, but this is only a guideline.
 More samples would be needed for a more accurate limit.
+- Changed Pygal chart to allow interactivity.
+Also added "large changes" to submission detail view.
+All of the needed functionality is complete.
+The remaining work is all optional.